scil/MtHamlMore/README.md

 	2. how to hack MtHaml file? use composer.json classmap

 9. SnipCaller and Snip content, PlaceHolder and Placehoder value, they are abstracted by FirstInterface and SecondInterface for whitespace removel hack.

+10. hacks may result in confusion or infinite loop. for example, if PlaceholderDefaultCaller implemented FirstInterface,it's easy to make mistakes because there's anoter FirstInterface Placeholder exist , it's difficult to let '$node->addChild' works well.